 Research for Cursive Handwriting vs. Print

-There is not a lot of evidenced-based research articles on the benefits of cursive handwriting or cursive vs. print handwriting.
-I did some searches and came up with some interesting titles, but nothing that truly answered the question of whether cursive or print was actually easier or better to start with.
+There is not a lot of evidence-based research articles on the benefits of cursive handwriting or cursive vs. print handwriting.
+I did some searches and came up with some interesting titles, but nothing truly answered the question of whether cursive or print was actually easier or better to start with.
 Here are the titles I found, however, in case you want to research some more.
 All of these come from the American Journal of Occupational Therapy (AJOT) and come with free PDFs at the links below.

 - Susan M. Koziatek, Nancy J. Powell; A Validity Study of the Evaluation Tool of Children’s Handwriting–Cursive.
 Am J Occup Ther2002;56(4):446-453. doi: 10.5014/ajot.56.4.446.